paulinho-16/MEIC-ASSO/docs/README.md

 **Definition**
 - Scraping on demand can be slow
+    - e.g. user profiles: information can be scrapped once a day, and user can force refresh, action that triggers a new scrapping
 - Scrap periodically and store data in a server (outdated data and privacy concerns)

 **Patterns**
-- Pipes and filters
-- Broker
-- Message channel
-- Message endpoint
-- The requester
-- The invoker
-- Client request handler
-- Server request handler
-- Proxy
+- (something related with caching)

-### Data combination from different sources (ex: calendar)
+### Data combination from different sources

 **Definition**
 - How should data submitted by user be combined with scrapped data

+**Examples**
+- calendar
+    - personal calendars have information that come from different Sigarra pages, endpoints, and possibly external services

 **Patterns**
 - Shared repository
-- Microkernel
+- Microkernel **why? :(**

 ### Real-time communication in chats